-A few weeks ago, we announced that our best-in-class engineering team had come up with the solution: an innovative, first-to-market option in the AdThrive Ads WordPress plugin that solves ad-related CLS issues.
+A few weeks ago, we announced that our best-in-class engineering team developed an innovative, first-to-market solution via the AdThrive Ads WordPress plugin that solves ad-related CLS issues.

-Bringing ad spacing decision-making directly onto the page (instead of using a third-party request), the plugin’s “CLS Optimization” setting removes reliance on connection speed to resolve CLS issues.
-And it helps our publishers maintain the highest possible revenue!
+The plugin brings ad spacing decision-making directly onto the page (instead of using a third-party request), and the plugin’s “CLS Optimization” setting removes reliance on connection speed to resolve CLS issues.
+As a result, our publishers get an easy, scalable solution to address ad-related CLS issues on their sites which means the highest possible revenue.

-Since launching the updated plugin on April 7, we’re proud to report that publishers of all verticals, pageviews, and site designs see dramatic improvements in their ad-related CLS scores.
+Since launching the updated plugin on April 7, our publishers of all verticals, pageviews, and site designs see dramatic improvements in their ad-related CLS scores.

-Whether they started with minimal issues or had CLS scores in the “poor” range (0.25 and above), turning on the plugin option helped improve their scores.
+Whether they started with minimal issues or had CLS scores in the “poor” range (0.25 and above), turning on the plugin option improved their scores.
 With the launch of Google Chrome 90 (which resolved some Chrome CLS measurement issues), those scores have improved even further.

-Here’s how three publishers in the AdThrive community see great results from the new plugin option — plus, they’re sharing insights on other improvements they’ve been making for CLS as well!
+Check out results from three publishers in our community who saw success using the new plugin option — plus, they’re sharing insights on other improvements they’ve been making for CLS.

 Love and Lemons